-To earn a Master of Science (M.S.) in Maritime Management, students must complete a designated set of coursework.
-The program offers two distinct concentrations, allowing students to tailor their studies to their career goals:
+To earn an M.S. in Maritime Management, students will need to complete a set of requirements:

-Concentrations:

-- 1. International Logistics Management - 2.
-Global Logistics and Vessel Operations

-International Logistics Management Concentration

-This concentration requires the completion of 10 courses (30 credit hours):

-- Core Courses: Six required courses (18 credit hours). - Concentration Courses: Four additional courses (12 credit hours) specific to International Logistics Management.

-All courses in this concentration are offered online.

-Global Logistics and Vessel Operations Concentration

-This program consists of three components: the Core graduate courses, the International Logistics Management concentration, and the undergraduate Small Vessel Operations program.
-All three components will be completed simultaneously.
-Students will complete 72 credit hours over a two-year period.

-a.
-Graduate-Level Coursework (30 credit hours, online)

-This component includes all coursework for the International Logistics Management (ILM) Concentration, which consists of:

-- Core Courses (18 credit hours) - International Logistics Management Concentration Courses (12 credit hours)

-All courses in the ILM concentration are offered online.

-b.
-Small Vessel Operations (SVO) Program (42 credit hours, on-campus)

-• Students must complete 22 SVO courses and exams as outlined below.

-- Successful completion of this program provides students with the opportunity, if qualified, to sit for the U.S. Coast Guard Mate Less Than 200 Gross Tons license for Near Coastal or Inland waters, depending on the sea service they accrue. - Field Experience Requirement: Students must complete an off-site field experience aboard a suitable vessel during the summer between Year 1 and Year 2 as part of the SVO component.
+- 1. Core Courses: Students must successfully complete six core courses, which account for 18 credit hours. - 2.
+Concentration Options: - o International Logistics Management Concentration: This concentration includes the core courses plus four additional concentration courses for 12 credit hours.
+In total, students will complete 10 classes, totaling 30 credit hours. - Global Logistics and Vessel Operation Concentration: This concentration requires the successful completion of 78 credit hours over a two-year period.
+This includes: - 30 credit hours of online graduate courses: - 18 credit hours for the core courses. - 12 credit hours for the four courses in the International Logistics Management concentration. - 42 credit hours in the Small Vessel Operations undergraduate program, which is conducted on campus. - Successful completion of the Small Vessel Operations (SVO) program provides students with the opportunity, if qualified, to sit for the U.S. Coast Guard Mate Less Than 200 Gross Tons license for Near Coastal or Inland waters, depending upon the type of sea service the student accrues. - Students must undertake off-site field experience aboard a suitable vessel during the summer between Year 1 and Year 2 as part of the Small Vessel Operations component of the program.